sdmx-sdgs/metadata/README.md

 ## Importing a national DSD

-1. Click the "Import SDMX DSD" button
+1. Click the "Import SDMX DSD from file" button
 2. Browse and select your national DSD file
 3. Save and exit

 ## Importing the global DSD

-1. Click the "Developer" button in Word
+1. Click the "Import SDMX DSD from Global Registry" button
-2. Click the "Macros" button
-3. Double-click the "Import_Global_SDMX_DSD" macro
-4. Save and exit
+2. Save and exit